COVID-19 FAQs for Potential Student Missionaries (SMs)

 - C. You could decide to re-enroll in your regular college classes, and let AFM know that you will not be able to launch in the future due to personal commitments and plans.
 AFM will utilize the funds you have raised to support other SMs who are seeking to launch, but will not divert those funds to another ministry.

-Answer: no. Every year, AFM does its best to ensure you can serve at the 3 preferred projects you indicated as being where you wish to serve in your application.
-However, the final decision regarding your project placement is made during your training program in consultation with you, and is subject to a wide variety of factors beyond our control, e.g. sudden political instability in a country, unexpected visa restrictions or local disease outbreaks (e.g. the Ebola outbreak in Guinea in 2014).
-Most SMs however do serve at one of their 3 preferred projects.
+Answer: Most likely.
+Every year, AFM does its best to ensure you can serve at one of the 3 projects you listed on your application.
+Most SMs do serve at one of their 3 preferred projects.
+However, there are a wide variety of relevant factors that are beyond our control, e.g. sudden political instability in a country, unexpected visa restrictions, or local disease outbreaks (e.g. the Ebola outbreak in Guinea in 2014).
+If a change needs to be made, the final decision will be made in consultation with you during your training program.

 If you have more questions, please contact us at email@example.com.